askvortsov1/banking-simulation-poc/README.md

 - [ ] A token-based authentication system should be implemented

-- [ ] The error message system should be redone
+- [ ] A validator system for model attributes should be added.